+Figure 12: Accuracy on different positions.
+Min accuracy: 96.3%.
+Average accuracy: 97.4%.

 discussion and Conclusion

-We presented a complete solution to a stick-on real power meter that does not require professional installation service of opening the breaker panel and installing CTs around the main electrical feeds.
-Our solution is the first one in literature to calculate phase angle between current and voltage waveform.
-This gives us the opportunity to calculate real power as oppose to apparent power predicted by previous technique [10].
-Our technique is also independent of placement and hence requires minimal installation effort from end users.
-Most importantly, unlike previous approach [11], our system is capable of predicting real-time absolute power consumption in a home.
+We presented a practical approach to automatically calibrating a stick-on real power meter which can be installed by the homeowner without requiring manual calibration.
+This system does not require professional installation service of opening the breaker panel and installing CTs around the main electrical feeds.
+To the best of our knowledge, the approach presented here is the first non-contact one to calculate phase angle between current and voltage waveform.
+This allows calculating real power as opposed to apparent power.
+In addition, our technique is also independent of sensor placement, which greatly reduces the installation effort required from end users.
+Most importantly, unlike the previous approach [11], our system is capable of predicting real-time, absolute power consumption in a home.

-The in home deployments shows an average accuracy of xx.x% across seven different places.
-This number is very encouraging and acceptable when considering the accuracy of consumer whole-house energy monitoring devices are also around 96%.
-We also evaluated our system on different positions of breaker panel and achieved an average accuracy of 96.2%.
+The in-home deployments show an average accuracy of 95.0% across seven different environments.
+This result is encouraging and acceptable for power monitoring applications considering that the accuracy of consumer whole-house energy monitoring devices is around 96%.
+We also evaluated our system with sensor placed at different positions on the breaker panel and achieved an average accuracy of 97.4%.
 These results show the potential of the system in becoming a practical and easily deployable solution for whole house power consumption sensor.

-We also calculated the energy dissipated by the calibrator across all of our deployments.
-On average the energy dissipation per home is just 0.181 kWh, which is an acceptable number given that the whole system only needs to be calibrated once per home.
+To assess the energy viability of using the self-calibration approach, we also calculated the energy dissipated by the calibrator across all of our deployments.
+On average the energy use per home is just 0.181 kWh for it to converge on the full transfer function.
 In our current prototype, we calibrate the system each time the consumption falls into an un-calibrated region.
 In future, we can easily envision using a threshold and calibrate only when the consumption falls outside the threshold region.
 This will reduce the amount of calibration cycle as well as the energy dissipation.
-Moreover, in our placement experiment, we just calibrated the system using 300 W loads and got good results.
-This encourages us to use just one load instead of three, which will reduce calibrator consumption by 50%.
-We will explore this issue further in future deployments.
+Furthermore, our calibrator was designed to pull up to a 300 W load.
+However we found through post processing that it may be possible only go up to 50 W thus reducing the power needs during calibration.

 For this prototype, we used four off-the-shelf magnetic pickup sensors.
-But as a real product, one can easily imagine building custom-made sensor arrays with better magnetic sensing abilities.
+In the future, one can easily imagine building custom-made sensor arrays with inductors.
 Moreover, these pickup sensors are essentially inductors for all practical purposes.
-Hence with the recent advent of ubiquitous circuit printing techniques [9], we can also envision printing an array of inductors on a piece of paper as magnetic pickup sensors and sticking them on a breaker panel just like a sticker.
+Hence with the recent advent of ubiquitous circuit printing techniques [9], we envision printing an array of inductors on a flexible substrate as magnetic pickup sensors and sticking them on a breaker panel just like a sticker.
 Finally, to show the result of our technique to end-user, a display unit is needed to be install in some outlet of the home.
-We can foresee packaging the calibrator within this display unit and get rid of an external calibrator unit.
+We can foresee packaging the calibrator within this display unit and remove the need for an external calibrator unit.

-We hope that this work will help the end users to be more aware of their electricity usage and hence reduce their energy footprint on earth.
-This work can also be a complementary addition to other energy monitoring technique.
-For example, adding this system to Gupta et al.’s ElectriSense [2] can provide us real-time appliance level feedback for household energy consumption.

 REFERENCES

-1. Abbott, R. and Hadden, S. Product Specification for a Nonintrusive Appliance Load Monitoring System.
-EPRI Report# NI-101, (1990).
+1. Abbott, R.E. and Hadden, S.C.
+Product Specification for a Nonintrusive Appliance Load Monitoring System.
+EPRI Report# NI-101, 1990.

-2. Award, B.P., Gupta, S., Reynolds, M.S., Patel, S.N., and Science, C. ElectriSense : Single-Point Sensing Using EMI for Electrical Event Detection and Classification in the Home Best Paper Award.
-(2010).
+2. Gupta, S., Reynolds, M.S., Patel, S.N., ElectriSense : Single-Point Sensing Using EMI for Electrical Event Detection and Classification in the Home.
+In Ubicomp 2010.

-3. Bin, S. and Dowlatabadi, H. Consumer lifestyle approach to US energy use and the related CO2 emissions.
-Energy Policy 33, 2 (2005), 197–208.
+3. Shui, B. and Dowlatabadi, H. Consumer lifestyle approach to US energy use and the related CO2 emissions.
+Energy Policy 2005;33:197–208.